adrien-delforge

 An executor, named in a will, is responsible for managing the estate through the probate process, including paying debts and distributing assets to loved ones and other beneficiaries.
 A trustee, on the other hand, is appointed in a trust document and is responsible for managing the trust property according to the terms of the trust.
 Both roles require a high level of responsibility and legal authority.
 As your trust and will attorneys in Westerville, Ohio, we can help you choose the right individuals for these pivotal roles.

-Estate planning involves many complex legal issues that require specialized knowledge.
+Estate planning involves many complex legal issues that require skilled knowledge.
 An elder law attorney understands these complexities and deeply understands issues specific to older adults, such as long-term care and retirement planning.
 At Jarvis Law, our Westerville, Ohio, elder law attorneys offer comprehensive estate planning services, providing you with peace of mind that your family’s future is in good hands.

 Please note that the information provided here is general in nature and should not be considered legal advice.
 It is recommended to consult with an attorney from Jarvis Law Office to obtain personalized advice based on your specific circumstances.